 What is more relevant to your learning is knowing how many different guitar chord types there are, what they are, and when to learn them.

-Before we delve into the different chord types that can be played on the guitar, let’s clear some things first.
+Before we delve into the different chord types that can be played on the guitar, let’s clarify some things first.

 Open vs barre chords